 If your need to lose weight is legitimate, please check out these websites and also be conscious of the reasons for your dieting and then share them with your teen…as she may not understand that she doesn’t need to diet.
 To her you are beautiful no matter how much you weigh or what you look like in those pants.

 But, if you don’t think you look beautiful the way you are, you send her a message that ‘she doesn’t look beautiful the way she is’.

 A study from SIRC (Social Issues Research Center)

 About half way down the page in regards to the study is this:

 Children: Female dissatisfaction with appearance – poor body-image – begins at a very early age.
 Human infants begin to recognize themselves in mirrors at about two years old.
 Female humans begin to dislike what they see only a few years later.
 The latest surveys show very young girls are going on diets because they think they are fat and unattractive.
 In one American survey, 81% of ten-year-old girls had already dieted at least once.
 A recent Swedish study found that 25% of 7 year old girls had dieted to lose weight – they were already suffering from 'body-image distortion', estimating themselves to be larger than they really were.
-Similar studies in have found that 41% of elementary school girls (some as young as 6) thought they were too fat.
+Similar studies in Japan have found that 41% of elementary school girls (some as young as 6) thought they were too fat.
 Even normal-weight and underweight girls want to lose weight.

 DON'T put your daughter on a diet

 Not even if she’s overweight.
 And not even a 'moderate' diet.
 Unless you want to increase her risk of developing an eating disorder...continued at:

 Want to lose weight for real, because your doctor said you should or because your child’s pediatrician suggested the kids cut back on junk food?

 Make this one change which is focused on eating, instead of NOT eating: